matiasAguirreE/pizza-sales-data-analysis/README.md

 1. Ensure you have a compatible SQL database management system installed (e.g., MySQL, PostgreSQL, SQLite).
 2. Create a new database for this project.
 3. Execute the SQL scripts in the `sql` directory in the following order:
+   - `01_create_squema.sql`: This script creates the squema to store the tables.
-   - `01_create_tables.sql`: This script creates the necessary tables for storing pizza, order, and customer data.
+   - `02_create_tables.sql`: This script creates the necessary tables for storing pizzas, orders, order details and pizza types data in Boyce-Codd Normal Form (BCNF).
-   - `02_insert_data.sql`: This script populates the tables with data from the CSV files.
+   - `03_insert_data.sql`: This script populates the tables with data from the CSV files.

 ## SQL Queries and Optimizations